JalexSocial/rizzy.docs/content/docs/htmx/swaps.md

 </div>
 ```

-Here, the original content within the `.alert-message` div is replaced with the new alert message defined in the `RzSwappable` component.
+Here, the original content within the `.alert-message` div is replaced with the new alert message defined in the `HtmxSwappable` component.
 This demonstrates how out of band swaps enable updating specific portions of the page in response to certain events, enhancing interactivity of web applications without requiring a full page reload or direct interaction with the targeted container element.

 ## Using the HtmxSwapService